mjhossain/note-app-python/README.md

-This is a simple note taking app using python and mysql.
+This is a simple note taking app using python.

+There is 2 version to it:

+    MySQL:
+        Using mysql as a database (inside mysql-db-app)

+    JSON:
+        Using JSON to store files. (index)